hoelzer-lab/rnaflow/README.md

 nextflow run hoelzer-lab/rnaseq -profile test,slurm,singularity
 ```

-As a __best practice__, we recommand to run the pipeline with `--cores 1 --max_cores 1` the first time you use `Singularity`, because we experienced issues when generating the `Singularity` images in parallel the first time the pipeline is executed with this engine option.
+As a __best practice__, we recommend to run the pipeline with `--cores 1 --max_cores 1` the first time you use `Singularity`, because we experienced issues when generating the `Singularity` images in parallel the first time the pipeline is executed with this engine option.

-You can customize where `conda` environments are sored using
+You can customize where `conda` environments are stored using

 ```bash
 --condaCacheDir /path/to/dir